jasongrimes/fretboardfoundation/_chapters/010-playing-by-ear/020-single-string.md

-No matter how well or poorly maintained, no matter how old or in disrepair, as long as the instrument has one string that can vibrate, we can make music on one string.
+No matter how well or poorly maintained, no matter how old or in disrepair, as long as the instrument has one string that can vibrate, we can make music on a single string.

 And everyone knows how to do this with a vibrating string (or a rubber band, etc.).
 We don't have to be trained.